PR Video of Traditional Ryukyu Lacquerware Owned by the Urasoe City Museum of Art

 Other art exhibitions or photo exhibitions are held in the main exhibition hall.

-If you are interested in Okinawa’s traditional craftworks or culture such as Ryukyu lacquer ware, we recommend getting a catalogue of this museum.
+If you're interested in traditional Okinawan crafts and/or culture, such as Ryukyu lacquerware, we recommend getting a catalogue of this museum.

 They also offer classes throughout the year, so if you're interested in Ryukyu lacquerware after watching this video, be sure to give it a try.

-Okinawa is one of most popular places for tourist. <
+Okinawa is one of most popular places for tourists.